-State attorneys general have opposed efforts by the Trump administration to roll back rules that reduce emissions of methane — an extremely potent greenhouse gas — for new sources in the oil and gas industry.
+State attorneys general opposed efforts by the Trump administration to roll back rules that reduce emissions of methane — an extremely potent greenhouse gas — for new sources in the oil and gas industry.
 They also have sued EPA to force the agency to fulfill its obligation to reduce methane emissions from existing sources in the oil and gas industry.

 In June 2016, the Environmental Protection Agency (EPA) issued a final rule setting New Source Performance Standards (NSPS) for new and modified sources of methane emissions from the oil and gas industry.

-The Trump administration has tried to avoid implementing the final rule's requirements.
+The Trump administration tried to avoid implementing the final rule's requirements.
 In June 2017, the EPA delayed by 90 days compliance deadlines for core elements of the 2016 NSPS for the oil and gas industry.
 Only two weeks later, EPA initiated a proposed rulemaking to extend that delay for two years.

 A coalition of environmental groups filed an emergency motion requesting the D.C.
 Circuit Court of Appeals reject the proposed 90-day stay.
 A group of attorneys general successfully moved to intervene and joined in the motion.
 In an opinion released on July 3, 2017, the Court of Appeals rejected the EPA's argument, ruling that the agency could not unilaterally put off compliance deadlines in existing rules and instead must conduct a full notice-and-comment rulemaking process before it can do so.
 In August 2017, a coalition of state attorneys general filed extensive comments with the EPA objecting to the agency's unlawful attempt to impose the two-year delay.